Supported platforms

 specific sqlite3 version, you can also ship that version with your app.

-For tests or using a custom sqlite3 version without sqlite3_flutter_libs
+For tests or using a custom sqlite3 version without sqlite3_flutter_libs, see the following

 section.